ibm-cloud-docs/log-analysis/core/data-security.md

 ### Deleting logs when an instance is deleted
 {: #service-delete-logs}

-When you delete a LogDNA instance, the instance is automatically deactivated, and ingestion of logs is stopped.
+When you delete a logging instance, the instance is automatically deactivated, and ingestion of logs is stopped.
 [Learn more](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-remove).

-LogDNA deletes all logs that are already ingested.
+logging deletes all logs that are already ingested.
 Deletion is completed within 24 hours after receiving your request.

 You are responsible for deleting archived logs.